Lucamasta9000/Darts-scorer/README.md

   feels laggy, lower frame_width/frame_height in config.json (created next to this script after your first run), or increase the time.sleep() in _mjpeg_generator() in the .py.

+Tip: 64-bit Raspberry Pi OS also has proper prebuilt OpenCV wheels, so pip install -r requirements.txt should just work — on 32-bit you’ll want the apt packages instead (python3-opencv etc.), or it can take a very long time compiling from source.